List of Stratocaster players: A–E

-Jeff Beck (born 1944-2023) - a Grammy award-winning rock guitarist, Beck was known for playing for various bands such as the Yardbirds and his own group The Jeff Beck Group.
+Jeff Beck (1944–2023) - a Grammy award-winning rock guitarist, Beck was known for playing for various bands such as the Yardbirds and his own group The Jeff Beck Group.
 Beck primarily played a Stratocaster and also has a signature Strat.
 He was noted for his innovative use of the Stratocaster's vibrato system.
 Up to 1975 Beck had been, primarily, a Les Paul player.
 In an interview with Jas Obrecht about switching to the Stratocaster, Beck stated, "With a Les Paul you just wind up sounding like someone else.
 With the Strat I finally sound like me."